xopto/pyxopto/docs/source/mcvox/material.rst

     material.pf.g = 0.9

-The individual materials are then combined into a list through :py:meth:`~xopto.mcvox.mcmaterial.material.Materials`.
-The constructor takes a list of :py:class:`~xopto.mcvox.mcmaterial.material.Material`.
+The individual materials are then combined into a list through :py:meth:`~xopto.mcbase.mcmaterial.Materials`.
+The constructor takes a list of :py:class:`~xopto.mcbase.mcmaterial.Material`.
 The created instance manages the transfer of data between the host and the OpenCL device.

 .. code-block:: python